SEAME-pt/Autonomous-Lane-Detection/pytorch/README.md

 # Lane Detection model

-The dataset we are using to train the model is from: <https://www.kaggle.com/datasets/manideep1108/culane>.
-From this link we downloaded the following directories, for the images: driver_161_90frame, for the binary masks: laneseg_label_w16, and for testing: driver_182_30_frame.
+The datasets we are using to train the model are from: <https://www.kaggle.com/datasets/manideep1108/culane> and <https://www.kaggle.com/datasets/manideep1108/tusimple>.
+We used a few directories with nightime images from driver_161_90frame folder of CULane, and their corresponding binary masks: laneseg_label_w16.
+The rest of the training images are from TUSimple.
+For testing, we used a couple other selected directories from the same datasets.

 ## Project Architecture